 Have you seen Blue Planet II?
-What an extraordinary series.
-What amazing footage, of the creatures and marine environment.
+What an extraordinary series with amazing footage of the creatures and marine environment.

 And did you spot the little statistic in the first programme, that plankton, sea grass and sea weed produce more oxygen than all the forests and grasslands on earth combined.
 This is how important the continuing good health of the seas is to us, as a species – it really is a matter of life and death!